macs30123-s24/final-project-online_abortion_discourse/README.md

 Lastly, although I conducted a thorough cleaning of both submissions and comments, the volume (of comments in particular) was far too large to ensure complete accuracy.
 Irrelevant data may be still present within the corpus.

 ## Conclusion
 Overall, the project showcases the power and effectiveness of using PySpark for large-scale data analysis.
-As mentioned several times, the majority of this project would have not been possible without the capabilities of parallel processing and distribution granted by PySpark and the features within it.
+As mentioned several times, the majority of this project would not have been possible without the capabilities of parallel processing and distribution granted by PySpark and the features within it.

 Through this analysis, I have observed frequent shifts in abortion discourse on an annual basis, which appears to be related to changes in significant political figures and events.
 However, a more noteworthy trend appeared within the bigram and temporal topic analysis.
-These results suggest a slight shift away from a previously overwhelming 'Pro-Life' rhetoric.
+These results suggest a slight shift from a previously overwhelming 'Pro-Life' rhetoric.
 Although it is important to emphasize that these results warrant further investigation before drawing any conclusions, these findings offer valuable insights into the potential evolution of abortion discourse and attitudes.

 Throughout this project, I have become increasingly comfortable with PySpark, and I am excited about continuing this research and delving deeper into the evolution of abortion attitudes and discourse.
 Additionally, I plan to expand my research beyond the Conservative Subreddit and include other communities with ideological differences.
 By doing so, I hope to broaden our understanding of online abortion discourse and contribute valuable insights to the ongoing conversations surrounding abortion attitudes and the implications they have on our society.